Mun-Min/Credit_Risk_Classification/Resources/classification_report.md

 </br>

-* The model fitted with imbalanced data has a much lower possibility of making these mistakes:
+* The model fitted with balanced (oversampled) data has a much lower possibility of making these mistakes:

   * a healthy loan (low-risk) is classified as a non-healthy loan (high-risk)
   * a non-healthy loan (high-risk) is classified as a healthy loan (low-risk)